Skip to Main Content

 Every step in the research process has led to this point: expressing the findings.
 Whether it is a paper or a presentation, it is time to write an opinion, backed up with the evidence that has been found.
 This is a point where starting with an outline becomes more essential.
 In writing for a presentation, the outline can be fleshed out to include the points that will be discussed.
 For a paper, the outline can be used to create headers for paragraphs that cover the points listed in the paper.
 The guidelines for how to write papers and presentations will be directed by the professor in each class.

 When writing, it is important to cite the information that inspired the ideas.
-Not only is citing important for giving credit to the person that originated these thoughts, but it is also important for providing a trail to the professor that shows how the ideas and opinions were formed.
+Not only is citing important for giving credit to the person who originated these thoughts, but it is also important for providing a trail to the professor that shows how the ideas and opinions were formed.
 When you do not provide a reference that gives credit to the original author, you are plagiarizing.
-To avoid plagiarizing and the consequences that can come from even accidentally doing so, watch the following video.

-The librarians at APSU have also set up a “How to Guide" on citing sources that has links to various citation styles such as APA, MLA, Chicago, Turabian, and more.
-These links go to webpages that provide further information and examples for citing in each particular style.
+The librarians at APSU have set up a “How to Guide" on citing sources that has links to various citation styles such as APA, MLA, Chicago, Turabian, and more.
+These links go to web pages that provide further information and examples for citing each style.

 Anyone that needs further assistance with citing or other parts of the research process can always ask for help at the InfoHub.
 The Writing Center is a great resource, as well.